Separation Anxiety Group Training is starting soon!

 - All of my separation anxiety training is done with your dog being under their anxiety threshold.
 This ensures there is virtually no chance of any destructive behavior during training exercises.
 It also greatly reduces the amount of scary experiences for your dog.

-- It is strongly recommended that you do not leave your dog alone for longer than they can handle.
-That being said, I do understand that we’re humans with jobs and lives.
+- You are required to not leave your dog alone for longer than they can handle.
 We will work together to come up with a realistic plan for your unique situation.

 - The majority of our work will be desensitizing your dog to being home alone.
 We don’t use treats for this training procedure, which is one less thing you need to worry about before a training session.
 Instead, you coming back to your pup after a safe absence sends them a message that it is okay to be home alone.